muarshad01/LLM/Notes/lecture06_notes.md

 #### Emergent Properties
 * LLMs are pretty generic
-* If you train an LLM for predicting the next-word it turns out that it develops __emergent properties__, which means it's not only good at predicting the next-word, but also at things like:
+* If you train an LLM for predicting the next-word it turns out that it develops __emergent properties__, which means that it is not only good at predicting the next-word, but also at things like:
   * MCQs,
   * text summarization,
   * emotion classification,